12 Bond Mutual Funds and ETFs to Buy for Protection

 "Total" bond ETFs like BND incorporate a wide spectrum of fixed-income investments in a passively managed vehicle, says Mike Loewengart, managing director of investment strategy at online brokerage firm E*Trade Financial.

 "Fixed-income investments can add ballast to your portfolio, especially during wild market swings," he says.
 "Investors leverage bonds because they are more predictable than equity investments, albeit a bit more boring, which turns off some investors."

-BND holds roughly 9,200 bonds, with about 44% of those holdings in Treasury and other agency debt, 27% in investment-grade corporates, 24% in MBSes and the rest sprinkled across bonds such as sovereign debt and asset-backed securities (ABSes).
+BND holds more than 9,650 bonds, with about 42% of those holdings in Treasury and other agency debt, 29% in investment-grade corporates, 24% in MBSes and the rest sprinkled across bonds such as sovereign debt and asset-backed securities (ABSes).
 It's also available as a mutual fund (VBTLX).

 iShares Core Total USD Bond Market ETF

-The iShares Core Total USD Bond Market ETF (IUSB, $50.56) is a another strong core bond fund that provides a blend of primarily investment-grade debt, but it also has some exposure to higher-yield bonds that AGG doesn't.
+The iShares Core Total USD Bond Market ETF (IUSB, $54.78) is another strong core bond fund that provides a blend of primarily investment-grade debt, but it also has some exposure to higher-yield bonds that AGG doesn't.

-IUSB's portfolio, which includes more than 9,300 bonds, is most heavily weighted in Treasuries, at nearly 36% of the fund's assets.
-Another quarter of IUSB's assets are invested in investment-grade corporate debt from the likes of AT&T (T) and JPMorgan Chase (JPM), and another quarter is in mortgage-backed securities (MBSes).
-The rest is sprinkled among agency bonds, international sovereign debt and other types of bonds.
+IUSB's portfolio, which includes nearly 10,000 bonds, is most heavily weighted in investment-grade corporate debt from the likes of AT&T (T) and JPMorgan Chase (JPM), at a third of assets.
+Another 31% is invested in Treasuries, and 23% is allocated to mortgage-backed securities.
+The rest is sprinkled among agency issues, international sovereign debt and other types of bonds.

 iShares U.S. Treasury Bond ETF